Onge language

-The Onge language, also rendered Önge (or Ongee, Eng, Ung), is one of two known Ongan languages, spoken on the Andaman Islands in India.
+The Onge language, (also rendered Önge or Ongee, Eng, Ung ॳङे /oon/), is one of two known Ongan languages, spoken on the Andaman Islands in India.
 It is spoken by the Onge people on Little Andaman Island.

 Status

 Onge used to be spoken throughout Little Andaman as well as in smaller islands to the north, and possibly in the southern tip of South Andaman Island.
 Since the middle of the 19th century, with British colonization and the massive inflow of Indian settlers from the mainland, the number of Onge speakers has steadily declined, although a moderate increase has been observed in recent years.
 Currently, there are only 94 native speakers of Onge, confined to a single settlement in the northeast of Little Andaman island (see map below).
 It is an endangered language.

 The distributions of different Andamanese peoples, languages, and dialects at the time of British contact compared to the present-day.
 Onge areas are in blue; south of the islands.